Turtle: Head and neck

-The turtle's skull is unique among living amniotes (which includes reptiles, birds and mammals), it is solid and rigid with no openings for muscle attachment (temporal fenestrae).
+The turtle's skull is unique among living amniotes (which includes reptiles, birds and mammals); it is solid and rigid with no openings for muscle attachment (temporal fenestrae).
 Muscles instead attach to recesses in the back of the skull.
 Turtle skulls vary in shape, from the long and narrow skulls of softshells to the broad and flattened skull of the mata mata.
 Some turtle species have developed large and thick heads, allowing for greater muscle mass and stronger bites.
+In several species, some individuals can develop larger heads and thicker muscles than others, a phenomenon known as 'megacephaly'.
+This is likely due to differences in diet.